 With thoughts of home, she returned to the family in Bendigo, where she commenced work as an associate vet in Castlemaine for the next 3 years.
-In 2014, Liz was approached by her friend Dr. Gemma from her University days to join the staff at Maryborough, and with the appeal of more mixed animal work placed before her, she joined the team at Maryborough Veterinary Practice, looking to expand her scope in both small and large animal practices.
-Since joining the team at Maryborough, Liz has taken part in further post graduate studies involving small animal surgery & all aspects of equine medicine, which included successfully undertaking the gruelling examinations to gain membership to the Australian & New Zealand College of Veterinary Scientists.
+In 2014, Liz was approached by her friend Dr. Gemma from her University days to join the staff at Maryborough, and with the appeal of more mixed animal work placed before her, she joined the team at Maryborough Veterinary Practice, looking to expand the scope of both small and large animal practice.
+Liz regularly takes part in further post graduate studies involving small animal surgery & all aspects of equine medicine, which included successfully undertaking the gruelling examinations to gain membership to the Australian & New Zealand College of Veterinary Scientists.
 In 2019 Dr. Liz along with her friend Dr. James accepted an offer to purchase the Practice and today leads a fantastic team dedicated to improving the lives of their patients.

-When not at work, you can often find Dr Liz out exploring the local bush on her horses Quinn and Norman, on the water at Cairn Curran or spending time with her kelpie Rudy and cat Merah.
+When not at work, you can often find Dr Liz out exploring the local bush on her horses Quinn and Norman, on the water at Cairn Curran or spending time with her kelpie Rudy and family cats Sophie and Em.

 Dr. Kate Cain, Veterinary Surgeon